 These are seen in action scenes as he explores the stories surrounding round Damien with Jennings.
 Warner and Peck appeared to have had a strong trusting on-screen relationship during these scenes and this was reflected in their characters.

-Young Harvey Stephens played his role naturally, leading you to question those concerning stories round him.
+Young Harvey Stephens played his role naturally, leading you to question those concerning stories around him.
 I’m sure events in his storyline may be familiar for parents everywhere.
 Be it animals running away from you in a safari park or a kid indirectly causing an accident at home.
 I’m sure Damien isn’t the only child who has had a tantrum at a wedding and he won’t be the last.

 This leading you – like Robert Thorne – to question the lore surrounding Damien, as much as his parents.
 Billie Whitelaw’s nanny was revealed as a disciple of Satan was spooky from her opening scenes.
 She had an air of repressed aggression as she tried to protect her charge, and to keep the dog who was also there to protect him.

 The supernatural script was well written.
 The horror builds up slowly mirroring Robert’s (and our) understanding of his child.
 Damien at first seems as normal as any other boy.
 However, after Robert meets with the priest and those bizarre deaths start piling up, like Robert you want to learn more and get concrete evidence rather than condemn this child.